gitlabhq/gitlabhq/doc/administration/enviroment_variables.md

 - host
 - port

-To do set these please `cp config/database.yml.rb config/database.yml` and use the following variables:
+To do so please `cp config/database.yml.env config/database.yml` and use the following variables:

 Variable | Default
 --- | ---